 What happens if the Ombudsman finds the council was at fault?

 If we find the council was at fault we will consider whether you suffered a significant injustice as a result.
 If so, we will normally recommend that the council takes action to put right the injustice you suffered.
 This may involve practical steps such as inspecting a property, paying money you are owed or processing a licensing application.
-Sometimes we ask the council to make a payment.
+We may sometimes recommend that the council makes a payment to recognise the emotional impact of its fault.
 We may also recommend that it reviews the way it deals with similar cases.

 Examples of some complaints we have considered